ipspace/netlab-examples/routing/sr-mpls-bgp-srlinux/README.md

 using an MPLS datapath via E1-{C1 or C2}-E2.

 E2 and C2 are SROS nodes, the others are SRLinux IXR6 nodes running 21.11.1

+## Netsimtools
+Requires [this](https://github.com/ipspace/netsim-tools/pull/85) PR to add support for ISIS and SR modules